noobshow/desktop-wallet/src/plugins/README.md

 ### Permissions

-The Plugin must be authorized by the current profile before boot, also as show below, the name of the service used must be specified in the metadata.
+The Plugin must be authorized by the user before boot, also as show above, the name of the service used must be specified in the metadata.
 Otherwise it will not be executed.

 ### Services